Black Friday Week Starts Now!

 4 Easy Steps to Encourage Employees to Get Flu Vaccinations

 The flu causes approximately 111 million lost workdays each year, making it a big problem for small business owners.
 And whats the best way to reduce the risk of an outbreak in your office?
-According to the Centers for Disease Control (CDC), flu vaccinations are the single best way to protect against the flu, so you need to encourage your staff to get flu shots.
+According to the Centers for Disease Control and Prevention (CDC), flu vaccinations are the single best way to protect against the flu, so you need to encourage your staff to get flu shots.

 However, some employees may resist getting a flu shot because they are concerned about the cost, suspicious of flu vaccine effectiveness or just plain afraid of needles.
 Since you want everyone in your office to get vaccinated, keep their feelings in mind as you follow these steps for encouraging employees to take this healthy step.